Lou Brock: Awards, honors and life after baseball

-Brock received numerous awards during and after his playing career.

 In January 1968 he was named the recipient of the Babe Ruth Award as the outstanding player in the 1967 World Series.
-Brock was honored with The Sporting News Player of the Year Award in 1974.
+Brock was honored with The Sporting News Sportsman and Player of the Year Awards in 1974.
 In the wake of his record-setting 118 stolen bases during the 1974 season, Brock was named the winner of the Roberto Clemente Award in March 1975, for best exemplifying the game of baseball both on and off the field.
 In 1977 he was awarded the Lou Gehrig Memorial Award as the player who best exemplified Lou Gehrig's ability and character.
 In 1978, the National League announced that its annual stolen base leader would receive the Lou Brock Award, making Brock the first active player to have an award named after him.

 In October 1979, Brock was named the National League's Comeback Player of the Year.
 In December 1979, he was named as the recipient of the Hutch Award, given to the player who best exemplifies the fighting spirit and competitive desire of Fred Hutchinson.
 On September 9, 1979, St. Louis retired Brock's jersey number 20, an honor that had been bestowed upon only three other Cardinals: Stan Musial, Dizzy Dean, and Bob Gibson.
 In 1983, he was inducted into the Louisiana Sports Hall of Fame.